loosolab/FRED/docs/add_whitelist.md

 <td>
 <div>

-The following snippet shows the whitelist file for 'reference_genome' in type 'group'.
+The following snippet shows the whitelist<br>
+file for 'reference_genome' in type 'group'.

 ```yaml